 SendGrid’s reliable platform, tools, and pro services team make it super easy fro the developers and the marketers to design, segment, test and successfully deliver all their emails irrespective of the fact whether it is a purchase confirmation, password reset instruction or a nurture campaign.

 Thus, after the small introduction about both the SMTP servers, I will be comparing these two tools with each other.

 This comparison I will carry out in few points.
-Given below are the following points and the comparison based on it.
+Given below are the following points and the comparison based on it for user deliverability.

 Inbound Email Processing

 Amazon SES: Unique at this feature, Amazon SES provides the facility to receive and process the incoming emails.
 This feature happens to be an add-on benefit as the users can send and receive emails easily.Source: SendGrid Email Flow

 SendGrid: There is no such facility that SendGrid provides to its users.
 Thus, Amazon wins in this prospect.
 However, the users can receive incoming mails in the mail box which they can configure for free by using services like Yandex or can use popular mailbox clients from Google Apps, Outlook and other.